Got questions? We've got answers.

 How much do Clinical Research Coordinators make?

-According to salary.com, Clinical Research Coordinators typically make between $52,000 and $71,000 per year.
-The range is dependent on many factors, including: education, certifications, additional skills, and work experience.
+According to glassdoor.com, the average salary for a Clinical Research Coordinator in the U.S. is between $50,000 – $75,000 per year.
+The range is dependent on many factors, including: location, education, certifications, additional skills, and work experience.

 I heard some colleges have courses that can take 9 months or more.
-How can I get trained better in just 4 weeks?
+How can I get better training in just 4 weeks?

 How long is the training?